It’s hard to avoid every street with glowing cannabis leaf signs, but you might want to think twice about what you're buying.

 Vymazal said, “It is not safe.
 Mostly because this stuff is being sold to children.”
 While these cannabinoid products are being falsely advertised to adults, they are additionally finding their way into the hands of kids.
 In Czechia, over a dozen children in 2024 have been admitted into hospitals for eating sweet jellies containing the cannabinoid HCC.

-In an effort to provide truth in advertising, for potential buyers at the shops, legislation has been proposed where sellers would have to state, among other things, the effects, possible risks, recommended dosage, and advertising would not be allowed for the products.
+In an effort to provide truth in advertising, for potential buyers, legislation has been proposed where sellers would have to state, among other things, the effects, possible risks, and recommended dosages.
 Until then, buyers beware.